gmferise/gvz-database/README.md

 * Make a Client ID with its JavaScript Origin URI set to whatever website will be hosting your app.
 (Mine is `https://gmferise.github.io`)
 * Make an API Key that is (preferrably) restricted to the Sheets and Drive APIs and with a website restriction set.
 (Mine is `https://gmferise.github.io/*` for this one)

-### Initializing the Library
+## Initializing the Library
-The following is the recommended way to initialize the library, although other configurations may also work.
+The following is the most basic way to initialize the library, although other configurations may also work.

 **Related Methods:**
 * [GVZ.initialize](#gvz-initialize)